A good fruit requires a great seed

 Suitable for early-to-mid fall season, as well as spring crops.

-Balanced flowering and easy setting during the entire growing season, well adapted to cold and continuing to bear fruit until the end.
+Balanced flowering and easy setting throughout the growing season, well adapted to cold and continuing to bear fruit until the end.

 Easy harvest with peduncle.
 Early ripening and harvest.